To get your "How to Overcome Shyness: Mega guide",

 “For me, that is the crux of no longer being shy – taking the focus off what others think of me and placing it on being my best self and surrounding myself with others who make me want to be a better person.”
 Kittie-Eubank

 When standing on a street corner, call out loudly to your friends on the other side.
 This will temporarily force you to deal with a few eyes pointing in your direction.
+When you face discomfort it can help you be more confident.

 Once you know, write them down.
 By writing them down, we take them out of the idea category and make it a real thing.